cwhanse/ivcurves/docs/sphinx/source/participating.rst

 .. code-block:: bash

-   python3 ivcurves/compare_curves.py folder/containing/your/CSV/files/ --csv-ouput-path folder/to/write/your/scores/
+   python3 ivcurves/compare_curves.py folder/containing/your/CSV/files/ --csv-output-path folder/to/write/your/scores/

 To run ``ivcurves/compare_curves.py`` for a single test set ``<test_set>.json``, run the command